 Without changing the Justices' opinions on the Due Process Clause issue, the doctors might have convinced the Court to strike down the federal law by introducing a second argument-that the federal law went beyond Congress's enumerated powers under the Commerce Clause.
 The Court has struck down only two laws since 1937 for exceeding Congress's powers under the Commerce Clause.79 Though there is no real argument that the federal abortion law was similar to the two laws in those cases that regulated, according to the Court, noneconomic activity, at least Justice Thomas might have found that the federal law was not within Congress's powers under the Commerce Clause.
-Justice Thomas has written extensively in his separate opinions about limits on Congress's powers under the Commerce Clause, going so far as to write that "wholly intra state, pointof-sale transactions" are not within Congress's authority and that "health laws of every description" are beyond Congress's authority as well.
-In the modern era, other Justices have not adopted these positions; Justice Thomas, however, has been clear that he has a much more limited view of Congress's powers under the Commerce Clause than that of the rest of the Court.
-If he had remained faithful to these previous pronouncements, he would have almost certainly voted to strike down the federal abortion law under the Commerce Clause even though he believed it was constitutional under the Due Process Clause.82 That he wrote a concurrence in Carhart specifically explaining that he was not reaching the Commerce Clause issue because it was not raised by the parties drives this point home.
+Justice Thomas has written extensively in his separate opinions about limits on Congress's powers under the Commerce Clause, going so far as to write that "wholly intra state, pointof-sale transactions" are not within Congress's authority80 and that "health laws of every description" are beyond Congress's authority as well.81 In the modern era, other Justices have not adopted these positions; Justice Thomas, however, has been clear that he has a much more limited view of Congress's powers under the Commerce Clause than that of the rest of the Court.
+If he had remained faithful to these previous pronouncements, he would have almost certainly voted to strike down the federal abortion law under the Commerce Clause even though he believed it was constitutional under the Due Process Clause.82 That he wrote a concurrence in Carhart specifically explain-